Hamilton Sheriff Court Civil Building

 Accessibility contact

-If you require the support of an interpreter when you contact a court (by phone or attend in person), a telephone interpretation service is available.
+If you require the support of an interpreter when you contact the office (by phone or attend in person), a telephone interpretation service is available.
 To access this service ask for telephone interpreting and the language required.
-This service is NOT available during actual court proceedings.

 If you use British Sign Language (BSL) and wish to phone us using a sign language interpreter, you can use the online video relay interpreting service.
-For more information see the contactSCOTLAND website. www.contactscotland-bsl.org
+For more information see www.contactscotland-bsl.org

 Directions